 Sustainable WPI

 WPI has been actively engaged in creating and maintaining a sustainable campus for many years.
-Just one aspect of our many sustainability initiatives, this tour goes location by location to show you some of the many ways we have worked to conserve energy and water, and promote sustainable activities within our campus community.
+If you can’t make it to campus to experience some of our initiatives in person, this tour goes location by location to show you some of the many ways we have worked to conserve energy and water and to promote sustainable activities across our community.

 A Step-by-Step Guide to Sustainability on Campus